 I am profiled in the public participation chapter of the book, Becoming an Urban Planner: A Guide to Careers in Planning and Urban Design (Wiley & Sons, 2010).

 In 2006, I moved to Miami.
 I continued to offer occasional consulting and facilitation services for various clients, while also taking part- and full-time jobs.
-I also organized Miami’s first dialogo regarding the formation of the APA division, Latinos in Planning.

 After working for two years as the director of Imagine Miami, a South Florida civic engagement initiative, I honed my skill in facilitation by learning new civic dialogue techniques and facilitating civic dialogues in addition to board retreats, strategic planning sessions and other forms of dialogue and deliberation.

 In 2020, a year after earning my Ph.D. in Global & Sociocultural Studies, Don Edwards–CEO of Justice & Sustainability Associates–reached out to me again, this time with the offer of a full-time (remote) position as Senior Associate.
 I gladly accepted his offer.
+In January 2021, he invited me to serve as the firm’s first Director of Research & Education.

 I’ve designed and led numerous workshops on topics such as asset-based community development and arts and civic engagement, always with a focus on equity, and I have also served as a speaker and/or panelist at conferences across the U.S.